|

 psychological factors, smoking,

-patients with an ICU stay >7 days” and that
+developed in patients with an ICU stay >7

 It is important to